-Have you ever had a situation where you were right, but you still lost?
+Have you ever had situations where you were right, but you still lost?

-Yes, and probably more than you care to admit to.
-Remember those times in your life as I tell you about some lessons I learned from getting my teeth knocked out.
+Remember those times as I tell you about lessons I learned from getting my teeth knocked out.

-I had the right of way, and I still lost my front teeth.
+I had the right of way and still lost my front teeth.

 Lesson #1: Don’t Be Hasty

 I was 17.
-I had graduated from high school, and I was working a job in retail.
-I saw what the work schedule was, and I had some days off so that I could be at camp.
+I had graduated from high school in June and was working a retail job.
+I saw the work schedule and had some days off to be at camp in August.

 I was looking forward to it.
-I could be out of town, and I could be at a place that I had come to enjoy and look forward to being at every year.
+I could be out of town and at a place I had come to enjoy and look forward to being at every year.
 If I wasn’t going to be there the whole week like I used to be back before I was an employee, then at least I might get to be there for most of the week.

 Not so.
 The work schedule changed.
 I got added in for evening shifts for the week when I would’ve been at camp.
-Part of adulthood, right?
-Not getting to do what I want and having to be face to face with disappointment.
+I was still on probation and wasn’t yet eligible for taking vacation, so I had to cooperate with whatever the work schedule was.

-So, I came back from camp and did my evening shift at work.
+So, I returned from camp and did my evening shift at work.
 I was relieved to leave and get riding my bicycle back home.

 It was after 9:00 p.m., and I was almost back home.
 It was dark out.
 And I was in a hurry.